-Sharel Wallace, Chair
+Sharel Wallace, Chair (Appointed)

 Sharel Wallace is the Controller at Independent Respiratory Services in Castlegar and has recently received her Certified Management Accountant designation.
 Sharel began her accounting career in Vancouver working for the Bentall Group as an intermediate accountant in their property management division.

 Sharel returned to her hometown of Castlegar in 1990 to be able to raise her children close to their family.
 Sharel worked as a self-employed bookkeeper to be able to stay home and raise her children.
 Once her children reached elementary school age Sharel returned to work part-time with a public practice firm and moved to full time once her children reached middle school age.
 Sharel and her husband Dan enjoy spending time with their family and working in their yard (The old Robson Zoo).